emrecncelik/sts-benchmark-tr/README.md

 # sts-benchmark-tr

-Machine translation of English STS Benchmark data set to Turkish.
+Semantic textual similarity dataset for the Turkish language.
+It is a machine translation (Azure) of the STS English dataset.